sabrinavzb/Cyclistic_Case_Study/README.md

 ### **ACT**

 Possible strategy, key takeaways and next steps to be followed were added to the presention.
 This provided a comprehensive picture of not only the results of the data analysis, but also a clear direction for future actions and considerations.
-The key takeaways were carefully selected to highlight the most important and impactful insights, providing a foundation for making informed decisions and driving forward progress.
+The key takeaways were carefully selected to highlight the most important and impactful insights, providing a foundation for making informed decisions.